krbz999/effectmacro/readme.md

 * `ActiveEffect#callMacro` calls a macro embedded in the effect of the specific type.
 The `context` object can be used to pass additional parameters to the script, and can be referenced with `this`.
 * `ActiveEffect#hasMacro` returns true or false whether or not an effect has a macro of the given type.
 * `ActiveEffect#removeMacro` removes a macro of the given type from the effect.
 * `ActiveEffect#createMacro` creates an embedded macro of the given type inside the effect.
 Identical to using the provided interface and writing a macro there.
-The provided script must be a string.
+The provided script can be a function or a string.
 * `ActiveEffect#updateMacro` updates a macro of the given type on an effect.
 In most cases functionally identical to `createMacro`, and will remove the embedded macro if no script is provided.
-The provided script must be a string.
+The provided script can be a function or a string.